KothaNikhil/FactoryManagement/PROCESSING_FEATURE_DESIGN.md

 # Processing Transaction Feature - Design Document

+Updated: December 29, 2025 (v1.1)

+Highlights:
+- SQLite schema upgrades executed at startup add processing columns when missing.
+- Precision and indexing configured in `FactoryDbContext` for `InputQuantity`, `ConversionRate`, and `InputItemId`.
+- Searchable dropdown behavior recommended for item/party/user selectors in processing UI.
+- Unified reports include processing-specific fields in the "All" view.

 ## Overview
 This document outlines the design for adding a **Processing** transaction type to handle job work scenarios where customers bring raw materials (e.g., paddy) for processing into finished goods (e.g., rice).